lyze/posh-git-sh/README.md

 I based my work off of https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh

 This is distributed under the GNU GPL v2.0.
-I hope you find some use of it.
+I hope that you may find some use of it.
+Please do not hesitate to contact me about any issues or requests.

 INSTALLATION INSTRUCTIONS
 ========================
-1. Copy this file to somewhere (e.g. ~/.git-prompt.sh).
+1. Copy this file to somewhere (e.g. `~/.git-prompt.sh`).
 2. Add the following line to your `.bashrc`/`.zshrc`:

         source ~/.git-prompt.sh

 3. a.
 Change your `PS1` to call `__git_ps1` by command-substitution:

     > Bash: `PS1='[\u@\h \W$(__git_ps1 " (%s)")]\$ '`